plmercereau/graphql-query-schema/notes.md

     - `client.mutation.insertUser({ select: true })`
   - [ ] non-nullable arguments should be required, for instance this should fail:
     - `client.mutation.insertUser({ variables: { email: 'bob' }})` // `locale` is missing
-- [ ] Check and complete unions
-- [ ] Use the introspection schema to
+- [ ] Use the introspection schema to:
   - [x] find the query roots
   - [ ] find the argument types